Tennessee’s landscape is famous for its scenic hills and dense forests filled with towering trees. Among these are its many native oak trees.

-Oaks are, along with maples, one of Tennessee’s most reliable shade trees.
-The oak tree is a symbol of strength and nobility.
-They are elegant, loved by many, and you can find them throughout the state, especially in urban and surrounding areas.
+Oaks, along with maples are one of Tennessee’s most reliable shade trees.
+The oak tree is a symbol of strength and nobility and you can find them throughout the state, especially in urban and surrounding areas.

-Oak trees are a great addition to any landscape, and they can provide much-needed shade in the hot Tennessee summers.
-Since native oaks lose their leaves in the winter, they also let sunlight into your home, potentially saving you money on heating.
+Oak trees are a great addition to any landscape, and can provide much-needed shade in the hot Tennessee summers.

 12 Most Common Native Oak Trees in Tennessee